joshualyguessennd/joshualyguessennd/README.md

 - 👋 Hi, I’m @joshualyguessennd
 - 👀 I’m interested in Blockchain , Ethereum and innovative solution
-- 🌱 I’m currently learning Solidity, Rust , blockchain
+- 🌱 I’m currently learning Solidity, Cairo , blockchain
 - 💞️ I’m looking to collaborate on blockchain project
 - 📫 How to reach me github